CodShelf Life, Storage, and Spoilage Guide

 Safe Handling

-Cook all seafood, including cod, to an internal temperature of 145°F (63°C) as measured with a food thermometer.
+Cook cod to an internal temperature of 145°F (63°C) as measured with a food thermometer at the thickest part.

-Prevent cross-contamination by keeping raw cod separate from other foods, especially ready-to-eat items.
-Use separate cutting boards, plates, and utensils.
+Prevent cross-contamination by keeping raw cod separate from other foods, using separate cutting boards and utensils, and washing hands thoroughly with soap and water before and after handling.